 Dublin, the capital city of the Republic of Ireland has a rich history and heritage and offers its visitors with plenty of historical monuments, museums, natural landscapes and more.
-While there is no dearth of fascinating things to do in Dublin, the capital city also makes for a great base to explore the amazing places around Ireland and even in Northern Ireland which are easy day trips from Dublin.
+While there is no dearth of fascinating things to do in Dublin, the capital city also makes for a great base to explore the amazing places around Ireland and even in Northern Ireland which can be explored on easy day trips from Dublin.

 Belfast and Titanic Experience

 Belfast, the capital city of Northern Ireland is only a couple of hours drive from Dublin.
-The city is the birthplace of the ill-fated RMS Titanic so the first stop on your city tour should be the Titanic Belfast Experience.
+The city is the birthplace of the ill-fated RMS Titanic so the first stop on your city tour should be the Titanic Belfast Experience which is one of top Northern Ireland attractions.
 The tour offers you an insight into the history and interesting facts about the luxury ship Titanic.

 Belfast has a rich history which is evident from the plenty of historical monuments and fascinating architectural buildings around the city.
 Visit the St Anne’s Cathedral and the Northern Ireland War Memorial in Cathedral Quarter, take a guided tour of the magnificent Belfast City Hall or visit the grounds of the Queen University and explore its architecture.
 Next to the university is the Botanic Gardens where you can explore the diverse flora or just relax in the lush green oasis of tranquility.